pc8/GettingAndCleaningDataProject/codebook.md

 2. Each observation forms a row.
 3. Each type of observational unit forms a table.

-The data set has following dimensions **180 observations of 68 variables**
+The tidy data set has following dimensions: **180 observations of 68 variables**

 #### List of variables